All Products

 For a domain name that is not registered with Alibaba Cloud, you must add the domain name to the Alibaba Cloud DNS console before you can configure DNS records.

-In this example, the Record Type parameter is set to CNAME, the Hostname parameter is set to www, the DNS Request Source parameter is set to Asia_Hong Kong, and the Record Value parameter is set to the CDN CNAME.
-You can use the default values for other parameters or modify other parameters based on your business requirements.
-For more information, see Add DNS records.
+In this scenario, Record Type is set to CNAME, Host Record is set to www, Query Source is set to China (Hong Kong), and Record Value is set to the CDN CNAME.
+For other DNS record parameters, you can use the default values or modify them as needed.

-On a computer in the acceleration region, use the developer tool of a browser to visit www.<YOURDOMAIN>.fun.
-Check the loading time of each resource on the current web page.
+On a computer in the acceleration region (in this topic, China (Hong Kong)), use the developer tools in your browser to access www.<YOURDOMAIN>.fun and view the loading time of each resource on the current webpage.

 1. Check the network latency after GA and CDN are configured.